bhuvanesh-selvaraj/video-service/README.md

   List:
   get

+  Search:
+  get search --params "{name: 'a'}"

+  # Note:
-  Search (Works only for entered Values.
-If dont want to search leave as blank.
-  FileName contains or Size <= or Type contains or DurationOfVideoFileInSeconds <=): get search --params "{name: 'a'}"
+  Search Works only for entered Values.
+If dont want to search ignore that param.
+FileName contains or Size <= or Type contains or DurationOfVideoFileInSeconds <=